Wondering whether you can legally drink water from a reverse osmosis system in Europe? Find the answer in this guide.

 However, that’s not to say that this will never happen.
 But the most likely reason that RO water may become banned in some countries in Europe is due to the water wastage, and not because of the health concerns related to a lack of essential minerals in RO purified water.

-As we mentioned earlier, there’s insufficient evidence to suggest that drinking demineralised water poses any sort of risk to human health, since normal tap water only has a low dissolved minerals content anyway – and we get far more of these minerals from the foods in our diets.
+As we mentioned earlier, there’s insufficient evidence to suggest that drinking demineralised water (also known as dead water) poses any sort of risk to human health, since normal tap water only has a low dissolved minerals content anyway – and we get far more of these minerals from the foods in our diets.

 If you’re concerned for any reason about using an RO water purifier or drinking RO water, simply don’t do it.
 Your preferred choice of drinking water is yours – but if you’re considering installing an RO system, there are no bans in Europe that will stop you.